Is it really possible to build a company website in just an hour?

 Most of these offer fast installs for different Content Management Systems, which we’ll cover below.

-Bluehost has been one of the biggest players in the hosting market for years.
+Dreamhost has been one of the biggest players in the hosting market for years.
 They have solid service and an affordable pricing scheme starting at just a few dollars a month.

+One of their best offering is their WordPress hosting.
 You can also use their one-click install for WordPress.

 Another of the discount hosting options is HostGator.
 Like Bluehost, a lot of bloggers use them and recommend their services.